akonecki/CodingProjects/ctci/iteration1/chapter8/README.md

 Imagine you have a call center with three levels of employees: respondent, manager, and director.
 An incoming call must be first allocated to a respondent who is free.
 If the respondent cant handle the call, he or she must escalate the call to a manager.
 If the manager is not free or not able to handle it then the call should be escalated to a director.
 Design the classes and the data structures for this problem.
 Implement a mehtod `dispatchCall()` which assigns a call to the first available employee.

 #### Problem Discussion
+- appears that a call when never stay within the same level if it gets escalated.
+- all would fit under the employee class.
+- each type of employee would need to be unique and indicate if availble or not.
+- assumming an employee is free one the call is complete or escalated.
+- is there a specific order in which calls are dispatched within a level.
+Will assume round robin.
+- when a call gets escalated does the employee dispatch it or does the system dispatch it.
+- will likely need an employee to determine if the call is completed or needs to be escalated.

 #### Problem Design
+- see implementation.

 #### Problem Issues